griffithlab/rnaseq_tutorial_wiki/Integrated-Assignment-Answers.md

 R
 ```

-*Adapt the  R tutorial file has been provided in the github repo for part 1 of the tutorial: Tutorial_Module4_Part1_ballgown.R.
+*Adapt the  R tutorial file that has been provided in the github repo for part 1 of the tutorial: [Tutorial_Module4_Part1_ballgown.R](https://github.com/griffithlab/rnaseq_tutorial/blob/master/scripts/Tutorial_Module4_Part1_ballgown.R).
 Modify it to fit the goals of this assignment then run it.

 **Q8.)** Are there any significant differentially expressed genes?
 How many in total do you see?
 If we expected SOX4 to be differentially expressed, why don't we see it in this case?